A-D-H-D/A-D-H-D/README.md

 - 👋 Hi, I’m @A-D-H-D
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web 2.0 and Web 3
-- 🌱 I’m currently learning Django, Ruby, Javascript
+- 🌱 I’m currently learning Go and Intro to Blockchain with Rust in the foreasble future

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- ⚡ Fun fact:
+- ⚡ Fun fact: Just do it

 <!---
 A-D-H-D/A-D-H-D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.